This is a brief guide to researching the wide-ranging and scattered military records of the Second Boer War created by the British government.

 The guide provides a broad overview of the main sources of information that exist on the subject of the Boer War itself, as opposed to records of the soldiers who fought in the conflict.
 To look for records of a person involved in the Boer, or South African, war please see our research guide on British Army Soldiers up to 1913.

 Many famous people, including Winston Churchill, Arthur Conan Doyle, Lord Baden-Powell and Mahatma Gandhi all served in the Second Boer War.
 To find out more about a notable person, please refer to our guide on researching famous people.

+Two separate Boer Wars were fought between the British Empire and two independent Boer states.
+The war commonly known as the ‘Boer War’ is the second Boer War 1899–1902.
 There is likely to be some overlap between separate departments on any given subject.
 For example, a decision made during the Boer War may have been informed by the Foreign Office (FO), discussed by the Prime Minister (PREM) and then carried out by the army (WO) and Navy (ADM).

 There are no significant collections of records on the subject of the Boer War online.

 Records available only at The National Archives in Kew